JakBern/EECS_348_Project/team_resources/activity_logs/jake_bernard_log.md

 ### Various Times
 #### Activities
 - Finished hacky base implementation, pushed to project github
+- NOTE: several questions were asked to Bing Chat on syntax/debugging questions, but all written code is original.

 ## 10/23/2023 - 10/24/2024
 ### Various Times